rschristopher/ischristtrue.com/src/ancient-views/fall.md

 ## 1. Exile from Eden

-> Ye shall be as Gods
+> Ye shall be as gods

 The entire cosmos changed.
 A serpent, most likely a seraphim (one of the highest of the heavenly hosts) rebelled against God along with man.
 Death entered the world, and thus began a striving for life in the face of death, a game of evolutionary fitness.